 Interesting recent assessment.
 A 5.9 m girth oak, with an adult treehouse – even had a bar inside!

 Assessment of an impressive c.
 1 km long avenue this week in Co Kildare.
-The inner lines of Linden (common lime) were found to represent two principal planting dates: early 19th century and mid 18th century!
-In it’s staggered outer southern line found a live fully-mature elm!
+The inner lines of Linden (common lime) were found to represent two principal planting dates: early 19th century and mid 18th century.

-Reporting on some ‘Champion’ trees in a Co Wicklow demesne in last week’s sunshine, July 2021.
+Reporting on some ‘Champion’ trees in a Co Wicklow demesne in the summer sunshine, July 2021.